MultiRight/ram-monitor/README.md

 ## Overview

-RAM-Monitor continuously tracks system memory usage and displays it in the terminal with color-coded output based on consumption levels.
+ram-monitor continuously tracks system memory usage and displays it in the terminal with color-coded output based on consumption levels.
 It is designed to be simple, cross-platform, and dependency-minimal.

 ---